UCH in the Community and Beyond

 Temporary Food Pantry

 During COVID-19, many individuals have been displaced from their jobs and need food assistance.
 The United Church of Huntsville has turned its fellowship hall into a temporary food pantry.
-We work with the local Chapters of Huntsville Helping Hands and LULAC to stock the pantry and make deliveries twice a week.
+We work with Huntsville Helping Hands to stock the pantry and make deliveries once a month.
 We've helped thousands of people so far.
 You can donate to this ministry by choosing the GIVE link and selecting Other for donation type.
 Then specify "Disaster Relief".